Retemplating Old Yu-Gi-Oh! Cards

 Jinzo Example

 Summoning Requirement Box: This card has a summoning requirement and they are listed in a box above the text box.
 This removes ambiguity between a cards cost and effect.
 Currently the game uses a ';' notation.
 It's clear but breaking it up two two paragraphs is easier to read.
+I've included the tribute summon requirement in this box along with "the effects of other Jinzo cards" to future proof other cards in this family of cards.
+As a result, these would be the only ways to Summon Jinzo and that is immediately communicated to the player.

 Keywords: